Florida Sen. Rubio introduces NIL bill to push NCAA changes - WHIZ News

 The bill gives the NCAA until June 2021 to have new rules in place that will supersede states laws.
 The NCAA is already working on those reforms, with a target date on January to have legislation its member schools can vote on.

+“We look forward to collaborating with our elected officials to affect the necessary change,” Big 12 Commissioner Bob Bowlsby said in a statement.
+“Further, we are committed to working with policymakers to craft a system that permits student-athletes to profit from their name, image and likeness while also maintaining our uniquely American, education-based collegiate athletics model.”

-Ramogi Huma, executive director of the National College Players Association, an advocacy group, said Rubio’s bill would be a step back for athletes.
+Ramogi Huma, executive director of the National College Players Association, an advocacy group, said Rubio’s bill would be a step back for athletes, giving to much power to NCAA to craft a federal law.

 “Senator Rubio’s bill undermines the rights and protections guaranteed to Florida athletes that the Florida state legislature and governor adopted as law just days ago..
 It undermines economic freedom, states’ rights, and gives the NCAA immunity for illegal activities.
 We encourage him to change course on this issue,” Huma said.